-A Chinese man who set his wife ablaze during a live-stream to her online followers has been given a death sentence.
+A Chinese man who set fire to his ex-wife during livestream to her online followers has been given a death sentence.
 This murder case received a lot of attention across China.

 Lhamo, 30, was the victim who was a live streamer and a farmer in Sichuan province.
 She was live streaming a video when a man came in and poured petrol on her and set her on fire.
 Lhamo died two weeks after the incident.